-In mid-life he found a patron in Governor Lachlan Macquarie, who made Bungaree 'Chief of the Broken Bay Tribe', granted him land to farm and gave him a boat for fishing.
+In mid-life he found a patron in Governor Lachlan Macquarie, who made Bungaree 'Chief of the Broken Bay Tribe', set aside land and gave him a boat for fishing.
 In his later life Bungaree, while still respected as an Aboriginal leader, was regarded as the best-known character in the streets of Sydney.

 So many artists were drawn to Bungaree's distinctive image that today he appears in a rich gallery of 18 portraits and other illustrations.
 This was an extraordinary number as there were only two or three portraits of Governor Macquarie.
 The artists included Augustus Earle, Pavel Mikhailov, Jules Lejeune, Charles Rodius, Phillip Parker King, John Carmichael and William Henry Fernyhough.

 [media]The most famous portrait is Earle's oil, 'Bungaree, A native of New South Wales', painted in 1826, in which Bungaree, wearing a scarlet jacket with brass buttons and gold lace, extends his black cocked hat in greeting.
 There is an air of genuine nobility in the expression and bearing of Bungaree, who stands on the heights of The Rocks, dominating Fort Macquarie and the ships of Royal Navy China Squadron off Bennelong Point in the background.

 On his chest hangs the crescent-shaped brass breastplate or gorget given to him by his patron Governor Macquarie, who twice established Bungaree and his people at Gurrugal, or Georges Head, near the present Sydney suburb of Mosman.
 It was inscribed 'Boongaree, Chief of the Broken Bay Tribe, 1815'.